jeremynoesen/homebridge-dyson-bp01/README.md

 ## Troubleshooting
 - If your BroadLink RM randomly stops working or does not reconnect after power loss, try assigning it a static IP address.
 - If not all signals are sending, check the position of your BroadLink RM and ensure it has a direct line-of-sight to the screen on the fan.
-You can also increase the interval in the config.